ACC Conference - Why the ACC is more famous for football than craft?

 emiko oye and I volunteered to blog for the SNAG membership and anyone else who wanted to listen.
 We thought there was merit in sharing the information with a new level of immediacy.
 And indeed, the 2009 ACC Conference was an inspiring event.
 The organizers produced a superb conference.
 But is it just preaching to the choir?
 Why weren't more artists and makers at this event?
 From my personal observation, far too many artists and makers think it isn't relevant to them.
 This is unfortunate.

-The essence of the community is not contaminated, but cross fertilized by connecting with other makers from the D.I.Y., Michael's Craft store, Martha Stewart crowd, etc. These other groups add to a spectrum of opportunity for the public to enjoy and can develop a larger marketplace and political support.
+The essence of the community is not contaminated, but cross-fertilized by connecting with other makers from the D.I.Y., Michael's Craft store, Martha Stewart crowd, etc. These other groups add to a spectrum of opportunities for the public to enjoy and can develop a larger marketplace and political support.